SharinganTech/FEC-Main/README.md

 ## Overview
 #### Features
-- Interactive gallery with scrolling features
+- Interactive gallery with a fully functional gallery
 - Product information displaying the price, category, reviews, and name
 - Interactive style selector to change the gallery images
-- Size/Quantity selectors to add item to cart
+- Size/Quantity selectors to add items to cart
 - **Zoom In feature in progress**

 ![overview-readme](readMeImages/Overview/overview.jpg)